Colours and Emotions Chart: Decode Your Mood Right Now!

 Red = celebration.

-Depends where you grew up.
-So the chart isn’t always universal.
+Depends where you grew up, so the chart isn’t always universal.

 How to Use the Chart Daily